 The CBD industry is predicted to become a $16 billion industry by 2025!
 With more and more research being done, showcasing the health benefits of CBD, it’s no wonder that there are more medical uses of CBD coming out.

-We explore 5 of the biggest medical uses of CBD at the moment1.
-CBD for Anxiety
+We explore 5 of the biggest medical uses of CBD at the moment

 More than 60% of those taking CBD products are doing so to help anxiety.
 It has helped that CBD received some celebrity backing in this area with Kim Kardashian famously taking CBD when she was anxious about the birth of her fourth child.